qgis/QGIS-Documentation/docs/user_manual/working_with_projections/working_with_projections.rst

 :guilabel:`Default datum transformations` group:

-* using |checkbox| :guilabel:`Ask for datum transformation if several are available`: when more than one appropriate datum transformation exists for a source/destination CRS combination, a dialog will automatically be opened prompting users to choose which of these datum transformations to use for the project.
+* using |checkbox| :guilabel:`Ask for datum transformation if several are available`: when more than one appropriate datum transformation exist for a source/destination CRS combination, a dialog will automatically be opened prompting users to choose which of these datum transformations to use for the project.
 If the :guilabel:`Make default` checkbox is ticked when